UrielV1/diamonds-project/README.md

 # Diamond price forecasting

 ## Project objectives
-The main objective of this project is to build a reliable and accurate ML model which is able to predict the price of a diamond using the features as its input parameters.
+The main objective of this project is to build a reliable and accurate ML model to predict the price of a diamond.

 ## Project description
 - A dataset of 53,940 records and 10 features is given